ioos/sos-guidelines/_docs/om-getobservation.md

 keywords: notes, tips, cautions, warnings, admonitions
 last_updated: July 3, 2016
 summary: Template for a generic (independent of feature type) GetObservation response.
-#sidebar: product1_sidebar
-sidebar: mydoc_sidebar
 toc: false
 #permalink: sos-wsdd-github-notoc.html

 ---

 > **NOTE: This is a generic template with empty result block; for details, see specific Result Block templates.**

 ```XML